 2. Poor tone at the top

-Tone at the top refers to upper management and board of directors’ commitment towards being ethical, showing integrity, and being honest.
-A poor tone at the top results in a company that is more susceptible to fraud.
+Tone at the top refers to upper management and the board of directors’ commitment to being ethical, showing integrity, and being honest – a poor tone at the top results in a company that is more susceptible to fraud.

 3. Inadequate accounting policies